 Going up the Eiffel Tower can be long and hot if you are visiting in the summer months.
-3 hours is not unheard of from the time you line up to the time you get to the 3rd level which is the Eiffel Tower top floor.
+3 hours is not unheard of for the Eiffel Tower line to wait to get to the 3rd level, which is the Eiffel Tower’s top floor.
 To be honest there are easier things to see in Paris with the kids but after all, it is the Eiffel Tower and so the Eiffel Tower with kids it is!